IS iT organic, when it's labelled organic?

 Missing advice accompanied by the lack of understanding and knowledge about organic farming, as well as inadequate EU laws, controls and standards are the reason that conventionally produced products can access the European market as certified organic products.

 The on-site inspection activities in developing countries and emerging economies, which are carried out by private EU third country control bodies, lack of effective surveillance by the authorities.
 The control standards are, as experience teaches, often insufficient and too bureaucratic.
+Also, the expectation of a hierarchical structure to elevate an inspector to an elevated, effective position is not present in many countries of the Global South.

 This leads to poor inspection quality.
 So, it happens again and again that organic certificates are issued for companies which do not practice organic farming, but only make it believe by documentation of something, that is not implemented in practice.